mbaumer/us_hep_funding/docs/_states/ME.md

 ## ME-02 -- Rep. Jared F. Golden (D) -- [Wikipedia](https://en.wikipedia.org/wiki/ME-02)
 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $4,715,032 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $5,241,679 </b>in NSF MPS grants.
 ```
   Year  Institution                   Amount ($)
 ------  --------------------------  ------------
+  2020  University Of Maine System        18,600
+  2019  President & Bates College        132,989
+  2019  University Of Maine System       375,058
   2018  President & Bates College        260,344
   2018  University Of Maine System       535,900
   2017  University Of Maine System       327,543